 We believe our focus on answering clinical questions that produce actionable results; our comprehensive scientific approach to product development, including our use of RNA whole-transcriptome sequencing; and our development of rigorous clinical evidence to establish our tests' performance and facilitate their reimbursement play critical roles in our ability to develop diagnostic tests that change clinical care.
-We offer genomic tests in thyroid cancer, lung cancer, IPF and breast cancer:
+We currently offer genomic tests in thyroid cancer, lung cancer, IPF and breast cancer:

-• Afirma Genomic Sequencing Classifier and Xpression Atlas.
+Afirma Genomic Sequencing Classifier and Xpression Atlas.
 Our Afirma offerings include the Afirma GSC and Xpression Atlas.
 Our offerings are intended to provide physicians with clinically actionable results from a single fine needle aspiration, or FNA, biopsy.
-The Afirma GSC was developed with RNA whole-transcriptome sequencing and machine learning, and is used to identify patients with benign thyroid nodules among those with indeterminate cytopathology results in order to rule out unnecessary thyroid surgery.
+The Afirma GSC was developed with RNA wholetranscriptome sequencing and machine learning, and is used to identify patients with benign thyroid nodules among those with indeterminate cytopathology results in order to rule out unnecessary thyroid surgery.
 The Afirma product is the first of its kind to market, and we believe the market leader.
-Since Afirma testing became available in 2011, we estimate that we have helped more than 75,000 patients avoid having all or part of their thyroids removed.
+Since Afirma testing became available in 2011, we estimate that we have helped more than 95,000 patients avoid having all or part of their thyroids removed.

-We commercially launched the Afirma Xpression Atlas in 2018 to complement the Afirma GSC.
-The Xpression Atlas provides physicians with genomic alteration content from the same FNA samples that are used in Afirma GSC testing and may help physicians decide with greater confidence on the surgical or therapeutic pathway for their patients.
-The Afirma Xpression Atlas includes 761 DNA variants and 130 RNA fusion partners in over 500 genes that are associated with thyroid cancer.
+The Afirma Xpression Atlas provides physicians with gene alteration content from the same FNA samples that are used in Afirma GSC testing and may help physicians decide with greater confidence on the surgical or therapeutic pathway for their patients.
+We commercially launched the Afirma XA in 2018 and in April 2020 introduced an expanded test that includes 905 DNA variants and 235 RNA fusion partners in 593 genes that are associated with thyroid cancer.